 Nevertheless, when Hkcmd.exe is active, it is programmed to launch at computer startup.
 As we’ve already mentioned, the process executable files can be located in the “C:\WINDOWS\System32\”.
 If the process appears somewhere other than this folder, it can be a serious reason for concern.

 It is not uncommon for different malware developers to use names of the legitimate system processes or files to conceal their malicious creations and allow them to run on the infected system undetected for as long as possible.

-Virus creators also use the names of legitimate files in order to hide their viruses on victim's computer.
-The hkcmd.exe file has been found to be connected with malware Pahatia.
+This particular executable is believed to be connected with a malware called Pahatia.
 If you do not have an Intel video card installed on your computer, the presence of hkcmd.exe may indicate that you have been infected.
-Pay attention to the file's location and run a full system scan with anti-malware to make sure that your PC is not infected.
+Pay attention to the file's location and run a full system scan with anti-malware such as Reimage or Malwarebytes Anti Malware to make sure that your PC is not infected.